How to Become an LPN

 While you don't need a bachelor's degree to become an RN, getting your BSN can make you an attractive nurse candidate and opens the door to future managerial opportunities.
 The AACN recommends that all professional nurses acquire a BSN degree to better meet the demands of today’s healthcare system.
 According to the 2022 National Nursing Workforce Survey published in the Journal of Nursing Regulation, 47.2% of nurses had earned their BSN before getting their first nursing license, up from 39% in 2015.

-“If you're pursuing an LPN license, keep in mind that you will want to pursue your registered nurse degree in the future as you will have many more employment opportunities as an RN with much greater earning potential," VanOrsdale said.
+“If you're pursuing an LPN license, keep in mind that you will want to pursue your registered nurse degree in the future as you (could) have many more employment opportunities as an RN," VanOrsdale said.

 Can You Become an RN While Working as an LPN?